sujeetboran/Django_ChatOnTweeter/README.md

 # Properties
 ->Login page and new user have to register to use it.

 ->You can follow other like tweeter.

 ->You can use hastag like in tweeter and can take look to your hastags.

-->can check messages done to other people
+->can check messages done to other people.

--> can check timeings of messages. all other small function that tweeter app have.
+-> can check timeings of messages.

+all other small function that tweeter app have.